JasonAnx/Kalpurnia/README.md

 After installing apache, clone this repository into `/var/www/html/`

+## Install (Debian-Based)
+install mongodb

+    sudo apt install mongodb

+ and then, use pip to install Scrapy

+    sudo apt install python3-pip
+    sudo pip3 install update
+    sudo pip3 install scrapy

-## Update (Arch Linux)
+## Install (Arch Linux)
+### Update
-As of November 2016, the scrapy version on the Arch Linux repositories is 1.0.5 so **don't install from pacman**.
+> As of November 2016, the scrapy version on the Arch Linux repositories is 1.0.5 so **don't install from pacman**.
 Last Scrapy version [11-2016] is 1.2.1.
 Version 1.0.5 does not contain some exceptions signals used by Kalpurnia.

-So instead of using pacman, install python-pip and use it to install Scrapy:
+Instead of using pacman, install Scrapy using python-pip:

     sudo pacman -Syy python2-pip python-pip

 **DO NOT UPGRADE PIP to version 9**
 If you istalled scrapy from pacman, unistall it.
 Then install scrapy:

     sudo pip install Scrapy